iceddev/iceddev.github.io/markdown/2014-12-05-remotebots-cutting-the-cord-with-remote-io.md

 ## Virtual Serial Ports

 You may at some point in your JavaScript robot creation adventures decide that you'd like to remote control your Arduino from another computer or server or cloud service.
-So our first step towards that goal should be to use serial port implementation that uses a network connection.
+So our first step towards that goal should be to use a serial port implementation that uses a network connection.

 ![Virtual Serial Port](images/virtualserialport.png)